david-gamba/Czech-Working-Days/README.md

 as workday.
 Combinations of these parameters are possible.

+Working with workdays, you always have to select year.Additionally, you can choose to exclude Saturdays and Sundays and/or include shopping restricted days.

 Data are valid since 2001.
 If selected year before 2001, exception is raised.

 #### Informational sources